gregorriegler/csharp-refactoring-tools/.roo/rules/rules.md

 ALWAYS start your answers with a STARTING_CHARACTER The default STARTING_CHARACTER is 🐙

-Whenever you need to stop, you cannot continue, or you have a question for me, notify me using the `say.py` script using `./say.py "<your message>"
+Whenever you need to stop, continue, or have a question for me, notify me using the `say.py` script using `./say.py "<your message>"

-I prefer SHORT, SUCCINCT and CONCISE answers
+I prefer SHORT and SUCCINCT answers

-Don't be overly optimistic, but be critical and skeptical.
+Don't be optimistic, but be critical and skeptical.
+Hypothesize first and prove your hypothesis before taking action.

 # Coding Rules
 - NEVER ADD COMMENTS